Lackeby Gravity thickener scraper (former ConThick) is a centre-driven thickener designed for installation in a sludge or fibre thickener.

 • Low operating costs

 Lackeby Gravity thickener scraper reduces the water content in the sludge.
-Normal levels after the thickening is 2-3 times reduction in the volume or corresponding increase in the TS content in the sludge.
+Normal levels after the thickening is 2-3 times reduction in volume or corresponding increase in the TS content in the sludge.
 Normal TS content after thickening is approximately 6-8% for primary sludge and 2-3% for biological sludge.

 The basic principle of Lackeby Gravity thickener scraper is that the vertical scraper arms compresses the sludge.
 The water is squeezed from the sludge and moves upwards.